AusClimateService/npcp/reports/phase1/phase1_report.md

-With respect to extreme indices such as the 1-in-10 year event or the most extreme percentiles (e.g. 99th or 1st) of daily minimum and maximum temperature, all the univariate bias correction methods do a similar job of representing the observed (AGCD) 1980-2019 extremes when trained on that same 1980-2019 observed data (i.e. the historical assessment task; e.g. Figure 5.3.1).
+With respect to extreme indices such as the 1-in-10 year event or the most extreme percentiles (e.g. 99th or 1st) of daily minimum and maximum temperature, both univariate bias correction methods do a similar job of representing the observed (AGCD) 1980-2019 extremes when trained on that same 1980-2019 observed data (i.e. the historical assessment task; e.g. Figure 5.3.1).